Pondering the future

 Its peaceful.
 And I’m pretty focused.
 It may have cost me about £10 in petrol to get here but I’m glad.
 With the van I can take myself and the dog anywhere to experience a new place to be, and in some respects the lack of internet is actually a blessing as it can help me find focus and clear my mind.

 I really like going exploring, but if I’m not careful it can cost me 30-40 pounds a week.
 Sometimes I don’t venture out as far.
 But when I go as far as the peaks, I make sure the days are long and worth it, and if I need tea or food I always have my camping gear to prep something simple.
 It may not have wifi and there's no meeting room, but some people pay £100 a month for a studio.
 Nature is my studio.

 I love days like this.
 I take only what I need and even though I’m working, all the pressures of life feel distant to me.
 In the winter months it can be too cold to stay in the van, but i love being able to enjoy daylight in the week.
-It’s a shame that getting the van on and off the drive would be very time consuming and awkward.
+It’s a shame that getting the van on and off the drive is so very time consuming and awkward.

 Imagining the future - Saving for #CottageLife

 I’m shooting up the M1 each day on my bike and really enjoy letting the bike stretch its legs.
 Its lovely, especially when there’s traffic because I can pass right through it.
 It does kinda suck when its raining though, so I'm really glad I bought waterproof over-gear.
-If the weather's really nice I like to go a more scenic route (but getting up earlier is the hard part)
+If the weather's really nice I like to go a more scenic route (but getting up earlier is the hard part).

-I love sheffield as a city.
+I love Sheffield as a city.
 It’s been great learning it as it’s got lots of cool places like Nottingham does.
 I work in a cool studio which is laid back, with talented people and work I enjoy.
-I love the south-yorkshire accent and I get to meetup with a lot of local photographers.
+I love the south Yorkshire accent and I get to meetup with a lot of local photographers.

 The travelling can be quite long, I’m typically riding for 2.5 hours each day, which is more than I had to travel for my previous jobs, but having said that I do get to leave on time and the energy is better so it’s worth it.

 Other than the petrol, which does bite me, I'm able to work up my savings really quickly.
 It’s nice because I’ve been able to recoup the cost of my motorbike already and I’m on track saving for my little cottage.
 Each day feels like a step in the right direction.

 Nice fantasy isn’t it.
 Or could it be a reality?
 They're both quite charming.